 Want to get rid of that dry, rough skin on your feet and heels?
-An exfoliating foot scrub is the way to go!
+An exfoliating foot scrub with essential oils is the way to go!
 It is simple to make and easy to use.

 DIY Essential Oil Recipes Guide